scratchaddons-community/scradd/README.md

 ## Contributors

-The majority of Scradd is programmed by @RedGuy12 (`cobaltt7` on Discord).
+Most of Scradd is programmed by @RedGuy12 (`cobaltt7` on Discord).
 Please run `/credits` for more information -- thanks to everyone listed on there!

 Pull requests are welcome if you would like to help contribute.
 Please read through the [Contributing Guidelines](/.github/CONTRIBUTING.md) if you are interested in helping out.